Experts

 fatih.tepe@gc4ss.org

-Dr Tepe lectures about police leadership, management and leadership, leadership in crises, crime theories, community policing, public and private security, terrorism, statistics and research methods.
-Dr Tepe authored book, authored / co-authored international peer-reviewed journal articles, national peer-reviewed journal articles.
+Dr. Tepe lectures about police leadership, management and leadership, leadership in crises, crime theories, community policing, public and private security, terrorism, statistics and research methods.
+Dr. Tepe authored book, authored / co-authored international peer-reviewed journal articles, and national peer-reviewed journal articles.

 Kamil Yilmaz, PhD